symfony/symfony-docs/reference/configuration/framework.rst

 attacks is to configure a list of hosts that your Symfony application can respond to.
 That's the purpose of this ``trusted_hosts`` option.
-If the incoming request's hostname doesn't match one of the regular expressions in this list, the application won't respond and the user will receive a 400 response.
+If the incoming request's hostname doesn't match one of the regular expressions in this list, the application will not respond and the user will receive a 400 response.

 .. configuration-block::